If you ever wondered how to cook rice in a clay pot, you are going to love this recipe. Get light, fluffy, and perfectly tender rice every time!

 - 1 cup water

-- ⅛ teaspoon ground black pepper adjust to taste
+- 1/8 tsp ground black pepper adjust to taste

-- Heat the oil in a 8-inch clay pot over medium heat.
+- Heat the oil in an 8-inch clay pot over medium heat.
 Once hot, add the chopped green onions and sauté for about 1 minute.

 - Drain the rice and add it to the clay pot.
 Cover with the water and give it a quick stir.

-- Using a fork to fluff the rice and enjoy!
+- Use a fork to fluff the rice and enjoy!

 - If using the sauce: combine the soy sauce, sugar, and ground black pepper in a small bowl.
 Mix to dissolve the sugar.
 Pour the sauce into the rice and stir to coat.